 Admission to the School of Architecture is granted through Princeton University's Graduate School.
 A bachelor's degree from a college or university of recognized standing is required.
-Admission information, including the online application and required materials, can be found online at http://gradschool.princeton.edu/admission/.
-The annual deadline for M. Arch applications is December 31.
+The most up-to-date and complete admission information, including the online application and required materials, can be found online at http://gradschool.princeton.edu/admission.
+The deadline for M. Arch applications is January 3rd.

 *Advanced Standing in the Professional Program: Students with extensive and sophisticated undergraduate architectural education may be granted advanced standing in the Professional M.Arch.
 Program at the discretion of the Admissions Committee.